Professor Emeritus of Sociology

 (95-1074) Media Policy, National Identity, and Citizenry in Changing Democratic Societies: The Case of Canada awarded by Josiah Charles Trent Memorial Foundation (Principal Investigator).
 1995 to 1996

 Smith, J, Nevitte, N, and Kornberg, A. "National Images of Canada and the United States: Their Structure, Coherence, and Meaning."
 American Review of Canadian Studies 20.3 (October 1990): 327-355.
 Full Text

 Kornberg, A, Mishler, W, and Smith, J. "Political Elite and Mass Perceptions of Party Locations in issue Space: Some Tests of Two Positions."
 British Journal of Political Science 5.02 (April 1975): 161-161.
 Full Text

 KORNBERG, A, MISHLER, W, and SMITH, J. "POLITICAL ELITE AND MASS PERCEPTIONS OF PARTY LOCATIONS IN ISSUE SPACE - SOME TESTS OF 2 POSITIONS."
 BRITISH JOURNAL OF POLITICAL SCIENCE 5.APR (1975): 161-185.

-Kornberg, A, Smith, J, and Clarke, H. ""Attributes of Ascribed Influence in Local Party Organization in the United States and Canada"."
-Canadian Journal of Political Science (1972): 206-234.
-(Academic Article)
+Kornberg, A, Smith, J, and Clarke, H. "Attributes of Ascribed Influence in Local Party Organizations in Canada and the United States."
+Canadian Journal of Political Science 5.02 (June 1972): 206-206.
+Full Text

 Kornberg, A, Smith, J, and Bromley, D. "Some Differences in the Political Socialization Patterns of Canadian and American Party Officials: A Preliminary Report."
 Canadian Journal of Political Science 2.01 (March 1969): 64-64.
 Full Text